tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/直播时移_intl_en.md

 ### Prerequisites

 -  You have [signed up for a Tencent Cloud account](https://intl.cloud.tencent.com/document/product/378/17985) and verified your identity.
--  You have activated the LVB service and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).
+-  You have activated the CSS service and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).

 <span id="step1"></span>